 They are not already in a workplace pension scheme

 How much do employers contribute towards employees’ pensions?

-From the 6th April 2019 the minimum required contributions were amended by the government and now stand as follows:
+As of the 6th April 2019, the minimum required contributions are as follows:

-The amount an employer and employee pay into a workplace pension scheme may vary depending on which pension scheme you choose.
-However, by law, you and your staff have to pay a minimum amount into your scheme.
+The amount an employer and employee pay into a workplace pension scheme may vary depending on the pension scheme.
+However, by law, you and your staff must pay a minimum amount into the scheme.